Admitted Transfer Students

 To be considered for federal financial aid, as well as state aid if you’re a California resident, you’ll need to complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act Application (CADAA).

-It helps to submit your FAFSA and CADAA applications by March 2 each year for priority consideration in the coming fall and spring, but you can request aid at any time, and aid can be awarded all year long.
+It helps to submit your FAFSA and CADAA applications by May 2 for priority consideration in the coming 2024-2025 academic year for California.
+You can request aid at any time and aid can be awarded all year long, but more aid is available if you apply by May 2.

 Federal and state financial aid include resources such as grants, part-time job opportunities and student loan for eligible students.
 If you’ve already submitted a FAFSA or CADAA application, log in to your account to add CSUN’s federal school code 001153 to the list of colleges you want to receive your information.